KyberNetwork/developer-portal/docs/integrations-widgetsguide.md

 First, you need to create and initialize the `KWCoordinator` instance.
 There are 3 sub-classes `KWPayCoordinator`, `KWSwapCoordinator`, and `KWBuyCoordinator` corresponding to 3 use cases.
 You should only use these 3 classes depending on your purpose.

-Please note that the values are **for example** only.
+Please note that the values are **for illustration purposes** only.
 For more details on the parameters used, please refer [here](references-kyberwidget.md).

 To use the widget for `pay` use case: